Employment

 City of Lakes Waldorf School currently seeks substitute teachers for all classrooms spanning early childhood through grade eight.
 Qualified candidates have teaching experience, an interest in Waldorf education, and are committed to equity and inclusion.
 Applicants may submit a letter of interest, resume, and three references via email.

-Applications will be considered on an ongoing basis.
-For more information, please contact Marti Stewart, Administrative Director at (612) 767-1501 or martistewart@clws.org.
+To Apply: Applications will be considered on an ongoing basis.
+For more information, please contact Marti Stewart, Administrative Director at 612-767-1501 or martistewart@clws.org.

 Our School and Community

 Our school is located in a beautiful stone building (circa 1922) in a lively urban neighborhood just blocks from downtown Minneapolis.
 The school resides on what is known as “Eat Street” – home to a large number of restaurants featuring cuisines from around the world.
-We are within walking distance to the Minneapolis Institute of Arts and have convenient access to the cultural features of the Twin Cities Metropolitan Area, including nationally acclaimed symphony and chamber orchestras, theatres, art, science and children’s museums.
-Our second early childhood campus is one mile away and situated on Loring Park directly across from the Walker Art Center and Sculpture Garden.
+We are within walking distance to the Minneapolis Institute of Arts and have convenient access to the cultural features of the Twin Cities Metropolitan Area, including nationally acclaimed symphony and chamber orchestras, theaters, art, science and children’s museums.
 Minneapolis is a beautiful city encompassing lakes, rivers and creeks and containing an extensive selection of parks for walking, biking and opportunities for a myriad of outdoor activities in all seasons.
-Our school enjoys an association with the Waldorf School in St. Paul, a chapter of the Anthroposophical Society, a Camphill Village, several community farms, and the Novalis Institute which provides adult education to our community.